What is Pelvic Pain?

-Since pelvic pain has a lot of possible causes, it’s sometimes difficult to know when to see a doctor.
+Since pain in the pelvic area has a lot of possible causes, it’s sometimes difficult to know when to see a doctor.
 We recommend consulting a medical professional if:

 It’s interfering with your day-to-day life

-If your pelvic pain stops you from working, relaxing, or sleeping, it’s best to seek professional help.
+If the pain prohibits you from working, relaxing, or sleeping, it’s best to seek professional help.

 It impacts normal function

-Pelvic pain can be intrusive, but it shouldn’t stop you from working, playing sport, or doing other things you love.
-If you can’t do what you love due to pelvic pain, it’s best to seek help.
+Abdominal pain can be intrusive, but it shouldn’t stop you from working, playing sport, or doing other things you love.
+If you can’t do what you love due to the pain, it’s best to seek help.

 It develops suddenly

-Pelvic pain that develops suddenly can be a sign of a severe medical conditions which need an urgent response (such as appendicitis).
-If your pelvic pain develops suddenly, you should seek medical attention immediately.
+If the pain develops suddenly, it can be a sign of a severe medical condition, which may need an urgent response (such as appendicitis).
+If your pain develops suddenly, you should seek medical attention immediately.

 It’s become significantly worse over time